duzexu/ADPhotoKit/README.md

 }
 ```

+For more configuration you can set, you can see [ADPhotoKitConfiguration](./ADPhotoKit/Classes/Core/ADPhotoKitConfiguration.swift) and [ADPhotoKitUI](./ADPhotoKit/Classes/UI/ADPhotoKitUI.swift)

 ## Learn More

-To lean more use of ADPhotoKit,refer to the example.
+To lean more use of ADPhotoKit, refer to the example.

 ## Requirements

 * iOS 10.0
 * Swift 5.0+

+> Objective-C is not supported.
+Swift is the future and dropping Obj-C is the price to pay to keep our velocity on this library :)

 ### Installation